llefrioux/p2p-messaging/README.md

 this connection by using the send button.
 When messages are received from the other user they are displayed in chronological order in the discussion textarea.

+It is possible to leave the conversation by clicking on the disconnect from button.
+From there the user can start again and again other conversations with the same user or with others.

 ## Service